 - Attachment issues

 We are passionate about helping students overcome challenges and reach their full potential, and committed to creating the most effective wilderness therapy program possible for students and their families.
 Our entire team is honored to dedicate their professional lives to changing the lives of troubled teens.

 The average stay at our wilderness therapy program is 70-90 days.

-Students will typically transition back home or to a step down type residential program (Therapeutic Boarding School or Residential Treatment Center, as examples).
+After graduating from our wilderness treatment center, students will typically transition back home or to a step down type residential program (Therapeutic Boarding School or Residential Treatment Center, as examples).

 Parents have multiple weekly touchpoints at the program.
 There is a separate program specifically designed for the involvement of the family.

 We also provide in-person opportunities during a student’s time at trails for families to get on campus and do work with their child.
 We have some of the highest-rated family services within the industry.

 91% of students showed improvement in extremely significant symptoms of depression, 12 months after graduation.